 Applying for a temporary road closure permit

 If you are planning a parade or street event that will close a public road, you need to have a temporary road closure permit.
 This is approval given for a road to be closed to vehicles and/or pedestrians at a certain place and point in time.
-It means you can hold your event to the standards required by law, and that we can create a traffic management plan so that everything runs smoothly.
+It means you can hold your event to the standards required by law, and that a traffic management plan ensures everything runs smoothly.
 Gaining approval also means you won’t be fined, as closing a road unannounced is illegal.

 You’ll need to:

-- Applicant to source a Traffic Management company to submit your plan, once you have been given approval.
-This will need to be approved by making sure the event will be safe and run with minimal disruption. – they’re listed under traffic management equipment/services in the Yellow Pages.
+Applicant to source a Traffic Management company to prepare a traffic management plan, once you have been given approval.
+The preparation needs to be done by a Site Traffic Management Supervisor (STMS) with delegated authority with the Upper Hutt City Council.
+This will need to be approved to make sure the event will be safe and run with minimal disruption.
+Traffic Management companies are listed under traffic management equipment/services in the Yellow Pages.